brentp/hts-nim/README.md

 Nim is a fast, garbage collected language that compiles to C and has a syntax that's not too different to python.

-Here are examples of the syntax in this library:
+below are examples of the syntax in this library see the [docs](https://brentp.github.io/hts-nim/) for more info:

-## BAM
+## BAM / CRAM / SAM

 ```nim
 import hts